vbpf/ebpf-verifier/README.md

 back-edge from insn 7 to 5
 ```

-Using our tool, the safety (but not termination) of some loop-based programs can be verified:
+Using our tool, the safety and termination of some loop-based programs can be verified:
 ```
-$ ./check counter/objects/simple_loop_ptr_backwards.o
+$ ./check --termination counter/objects/simple_loop_ptr_backwards.o
-1,0.018346,7900
 ```
 (not all the programs in the folder are verified)